 CompSustNet is a research network sponsored by the National Science Foundation through an Expeditions in Computing award.
-Twelve U.S. academic institutions led by Cornell University, along with many national and international collaborators, are exploring new research directions in computational sustainability.
+Thirteen U.S. academic institutions led by Cornell University, along with many national and international collaborators, are exploring new research directions in computational sustainability.

 Interdisciplinary, multi-investigator research teams are focusing on cross-cutting computational topics such as optimization, dynamical models, big data, machine learning, and citizen science.
 These methods are being applied to sustainability challenges including conservation, poverty mitigation and renewable energy.

 CompSustNet builds on the work of the Institute for Computational Sustainability (ICS), which started the field through one of the first NSF Expeditions awards in 2008.
 The virtual research lab includes educational, community building, and outreach activities to ensure that computational sustainability becomes a self-sustaining discipline.

 What: Rapid characterization of crystal structures from high-throughput X-ray diffraction experiments.

 Why: Identify new materials for fuel cells, energy storage, and solar fuel generation.

 How: Pattern decomposition, constraint and probabilistic reasoning, crowdsourcing.

 What: Power grid modeling, control, and energy storage.